Move Your Body, Grow Your Brain: The Mind-Blowing Science of Exercise and Neuron Growth

 So, I went down a rabbit hole to figure out what this claim is all about, what the science says, and how we can actually use this info to make our brains sharper, happier, and healthier.

 For a long time, scientists believed that you were born with all the neurons you’d ever have.
-Once you hit adulthood, that was it…no new brain cells for you.
+Aka, if you’re like me you were told this more often than you’d care to admit every time you hit your head on anything by mistake.
+Once you hit adulthood, that was it they said, no new brain cells for you.
 If you lost some to injury, stress, or too many late-night margaritas, tough luck.
-I remember my parents telling me this as a kid whenever I hit my head!
+You’re screwed.

 But in the late 1990s, researchers discovered something game-changing: adult brains can grow new neurons.
-This process is called neurogenesis, and it happens primarily in a part of the brain called the hippocampus, which is heavily involved in learning, memory, and regulating emotions.
-I suppose my parents forgot to tell me this.
+My parents must’ve missed the memo, because they kept telling me this until late 2010s.
+Anyway, this process is called neurogenesis, and it happens primarily in a part of the brain called the hippocampus, which is heavily involved in learning, memory, and regulating emotions.

-When new neurons are born, they integrate into existing brain circuits, helping you adapt, learn new things, and even manage stress better.
+When new neurons are born, they smooth their way into existing brain circuits, helping you adapt, learn new things, and even manage stress better.
 Pretty cool, right?

 But 400%?
 That’s a big number!!